shpomp/election-backend/README.md

 For the election application to work, you need to run this backend service locally.
 In order to do that, you need to:
-1. create a schema called "election"
+1. create a local schema called "election"
 2. create a file called "application.properties" in src/main/resources
 3. fill your application.properties with this data (replace credentials accordingly):